gjadi-mej/Test-rst-rendering/tests/ui/README.rst

 **Expected results**

-The test is quite long to determinate the drawing time.
+The test will take several seconds to determinate the drawing time.

 ::

    Retrieve the LCD framerate...
-   Retrieve the maximal drawing time (quite long)...
+   Retrieve the maximal drawing time (this will take several seconds)...

    LCD framerate time is 17.528000 ms (57.051579 Hz) The copy time is 7.708000 ms